What is a data allowance?

 EE has the fastest and biggest 4G network in the UK and it shows.

-The network is excellent though and the prices reflect the best access of any of the main providers.
+The network is excellent though but the prices reflect the fact that they offer the best access of any of the main providers.

 Considering EE?
 Find out more about EE smartphone deals here: EE